Mema5/katacoda-scenarios/radamsa/step3_fuzzing_program.md

-Now that we know more what radamsa is capable of, let's use it to fuzz our programs!
+Now that we know more what Radamsa is capable of, let's use it to fuzz our programs!

 ## A java program
 For this purpose, we made a basic Java program called `PrimeFactor.java` which takes an integer as command line argument and outputs its prime factor decomposition: